Entangling quantum logic gates in neutral atoms via the microwave-driven spin-flip blockade: Summary and Outlook

 We studied the specific example of the spin-flip version of the generalized Levine-Pichler gate, implemented through modulation of the microwave phase, whose waveform is found by quantum optimal control.
 In contrast to the optical regime, where the doubly-excited Rydberg potential $V_{rr}$ is not well defined at a short interatomic distances, in the microwave regime we consider going beyond the perfect blockade regime.
 This is profitable as the doubly spin-excited state is well defined, and the blockade strength is a much more stable function of interatomic motion due to its soft-core nature.
 We find that the optimal quantum speed limit occurs when the entangling energy $J$ is approximately equal to the driving microwave Rabi frequency $\Omega_{\mu w}$.
 As $J$ is controllable by laser detuning, we find that for a laser Rabi frequency $\Omega_{L} \gg \Omega_{\mu w}$, we can achieve high fidelity in the off-resonance regime.
 For $\Omega_{\mu w}/2\pi = 1$ MHz, we can achieve a fidelity $>99.9\%$, limited solely by the finite lifetime of the Rydberg state.
 While higher fidelity is in principle possible with optically controlled gates, in practice, the fidelity is far from the theoretical maximum, limited otherwise by technical noise sources.
 The robustness of microwave control may allow us to reach closer to the fundamental limits.

-Of particular importance is noise arising from atomic thermal motion which gives rise to Doppler shifts and breaking of addressing symmetry of the ideal protocol.
-The laser detuning and amplitude are then uncertain.
-We show that the dominant net effect of thermal motion boils down to uncertainty in one parameter, the entangling energy, $J$.
-This allows us to use the method of inhomogeneous control to engineer robustness against both laser amplitude and phase noise simultaneously, with only a modest increase in gate time.
+Of particular importance are the noises arising from atomic thermal motion which gives rise to Doppler shifts, spurious light-shifts on Rydberg states and imperfect addressing of atoms.
+The overall effect is that laser detuning and amplitude are then uncertain.
+The dominant net effect of this noise boils down to uncertainty in one parameter, the entangling energy, $J$.
+We show that this allows us to use the method of inhomogeneous control to engineer robustness against both laser amplitude and detuning noise simultaneously, with only a modest increase in gate time.

-These conclusions extend to other forms of noise such as fluctuations in laser intensity (Rabi frequency), phase (detuning) and uncontrolled electric fields that lead to random Stark shifts (detuning).
-Such noise leads to inhomogeneous broadening on the timescale $T_2^*$.
+These conclusions extend to other forms of noise such as fluctuations in laser intensity (Rabi frequency), and phase (detuning).
+Together, these noises leads to inhomogeneous broadening on the timescale $T_2^*$.
 When $T_2^* \ll 1/\Gamma_r$, off-resonance dressing, $\Delta_L \gg 1/T_2^*$, enables higher fidelity gates so long as there is sufficient laser power that we are not too far off resonance, e.g., $\Delta_L \sim \Omega_L$, and $J$ remains large compared the dressed-state decay rate.

-While we have focused here in the microwave version of the generalized LP-gate, in principle any protocol developed in the optical regime can be mapped into the microwave regime.
+While we have focused here on the microwave version of the generalized LP-gate, in principle any protocol developed in the optical regime can be mapped into the microwave regime.
 For example, the recently studied protocol involving adiabatic rapid passage beyond the perfect blockade~\cite{Mitra_Omanakuttan_adiabatic_gates} can be mapped to a microwave/Raman adiabatic passage.
 Such gates might achieve even higher fidelity as they can take full advantage of the entangling energy $J$.
 Overall, the scheme proposed here should enable exploration of different tradeoffs in speed, noise, and robustness in order to obtain the highest fidelity entangling gates.